-Preliminary work has already been conducted to evaluate how beneficial \Euclid will be to perform morphological analyses combining statistics, precision, and redshift coverage.
-Using deep generative models, \cite{Bretonniere-EP13} estimated that the EWS and EDS would be able to resolve the inner structure of galaxies down to surface brightness of 22.5\,mag\,arcsec$^2$ and 24.9\, mag\,arcsec$^2$, respectively.
+Preliminary work has already been conducted to evaluate how beneficial \Euclid will be to morphological analyses combining statistics, precision, and redshift coverage.
+Using deep generative models, \cite{Bretonniere-EP13} estimated that the EWS and EDS would be able to resolve the inner structure of galaxies down to a surface brightness of 22.5\,mag\,arcsec$^{-2}$ and 24.9\, mag\,arcsec$^{-2}$, respectively.
 Furthermore, the Euclid Morphology Challenge (EMC) compared and estimated the performance of five luminosity-fitting codes in retrieving the photometry \citep{Merlin-EP25} and structural parameters \citep{Bretonniere-EP26}.
 It concluded that single-S\'ersic fits and bulge and disc decomposition were reliable up to an \IE of 23 and 21, respectively.
 The \texttt{SourceXtractor++} software \citep{Bertin-2020-SourceXtractor-plus-plus, Kummel-2022-SE-use} showed a high level of performance and was therefore chosen to perform the fits included in the \Euclid data processing function.

-Moreover, a first morphological analysis based on \Euclid data using luminosity profile-fitting was performed in \citet[Q25a hereafter]{Quilley-2025-ERO}, where galaxies in the Early Release Observations (ERO) of the Perseus cluster \citep{EROPerseusOverview} were modelled, focusing not on the cluster itself but on the thousands of background galaxies present.
-This study represents the first demonstration of how the quality of \Euclid images can enable morphological analyses and notably measured a bulge-disc colour dichotomy, as well as colour gradients within discs for galaxies up to $z<0.6$ (Q25a).
+Moreover, a first morphological analysis based on \Euclid data using luminosity profile-fitting was performed in \citet[Q25a hereafter]{Quilley25}, where galaxies in the Early Release Observations (ERO) of the Perseus cluster \citep{EROPerseusOverview} were modelled.
+The analysis focused not on the cluster itself but on the thousands of background galaxies present.
+The study of Q25a represents the first demonstration of how the quality of \Euclid images can enable morphological analyses, and it notably measured a bulge-disc colour dichotomy as well as colour gradients within discs for galaxies up to $z<0.6$ (Q25a).